Substance Abuse

 • Spend a great deal of time drinking or using and recovering from use.

-• Give up activities that were once enjoyable or important, in order to use.
+• Give up activities that were once enjoyable or important to use.

-• Continue to use even when you know that it’s causing problems in your life.
+• Continue to use it even when you know that it’s causing problems in your life.